 The Creative Cooking Crew challenge for the month of February was to "substitute, elevate, or transform" a typical burger.
 I decided to take this challenge in the direction of transforming a cheeseburger into a dumpling.
 I'm sure none of you are shocked by this.
 I'm kind of dumpling obsessed.

 Instead of creating a typical dumpling shape, I decided to make large, flat, round dumplings in a puck shape and pan-fry them.
 This is more along the lines of a burger shape, and essentially the size of a slider.
-You can find a video on how to create these puck-shaped “closed satchel” dumplings on this blog post, if you like.
-After following the steps in the video, simply pinch the dumpling closed, twisted off any excess dough as needed, and then flatten it into a round, flat disc.
+You can find step-by-step photos of how to create these puck-shaped dumplings on my Chinese chive dumplings post.

 - 8 ounces ground beef